fushuang001/fushuang001.github.io/_posts/2022-11-15-AWS Networking and Content Delivery.md

 ### field-level encryption
 - enforce secure **end-to-end** connections **to origin** servers by using HTTPS
-- client/viewer -- HTTPS --- Cloudfront --- HTTP Listener --- origin ALB --- EC2, only EC2 could decrypt and see the content
+- client/viewer -- HTTPS --- Cloudfront --- HTTPS Listener --- origin ALB --- EC2, only EC2 could decrypt and see the content
 - you need to [specify the set of fields](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/field-level-encryption.html) in POST requests that you want to be encrypted, and the **public key**(asymmetric encryption) to use to encrypt them

 ![post-CF-field-level-encryption-howto](/assets/img/post-CF-field-level-encryption-howto.png)